-The Temple of San Biagio, a masterpiece of Italian Renaissance architecture standing just outside the town of Montepulciano, was built between 1518 and 1548 on the designs of Antonio da Sangallo the Elder who used the model of the Casilica of Santa Maria delle Carceri in Prato, with its Greek cross plan by Brunelleschi.
+The Temple of San Biagio rises just outside the village of Montepulciano and is one of the masterpieces of Italian Renaissance architecture, built between 1518 and 1548 to a design by Antonio da Sangallo the Elder, who took as his model the basilica of Santa Maria delle Carceri in Prato, with its centralized Greek-cross plan taken from Brunelleschi.